 So why is it so important to share your story?

 Your story allows people to connect with you.

 Sharing your story allows your readers to connect to you.
-It builds roads to their heart and mind, and shows that you are not so different from them.
+It builds roads to their heart and mind, and reveals that you are not so different from them.

-Your story will also be a big red stop sign for the people that aren’t right for you.
+Your story is also a big red stop sign for the people that aren’t right for you.
 That’s a good thing.
 You want to keep the people that resonate with you, and shoo away those that don’t.